rohrerj/scion/doc/dev/design/FABRID.rst

     The 8 bit encrypted FABRID policy index.
 F
-    Stands for “FABRID enabled” and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet A
+    Stands for “FABRID enabled” and if this is set to false, the router responsible for that hop will not apply any FABRID logic to this packet.
+    This can be used e.g. if an on-path AS does not support FABRID.
+A
     Stands for “AS-level key”.
 If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
 Hop Validation Field